US has record performance in 145-69 rout of South Korea

 By the time the game reached the half the U.S. was up 68-40, including scoring 44 points in the paint against the undersized Koreans.

+“We were trying to get the ball inside,” Jones said.
+“We had an advantage there.”

 The only suspense in the second half was how many records the Americans could break.
-They took down their own scoring mark on Sabrina Ionescu’s 3-pointer with 6:15 left in the game.
-Shakira Austin’s layup with 9 seconds left topped Brazil’s mark.
+They took down their own scoring mark on Sabrina Ionescu’s 3-pointer with 6:15 left in the game and kept putting up points with Austin’s layup capping off the contest.

+Other records broken on Monday included the 62 field goals made, 36 assists and 94 points in the paint.

+“Our size was a problem for them and I thought we shared the ball,” U.S. coach Cheryl Reeve said.

 Despite the rout, South Korea (1-3) can still advance to the quarterfinals with a win over Puerto Rico on Tuesday.